Skip to content

 // Tesseron surface - same underlying function

-• Accepts every frame shape ws hands back - string, Buffer, Buffer[], ArrayBuffer - and coerces to UTF-8 before parsing.
-The browser transport is string-only.
+• Tolerates every frame shape ws hands back - string, Buffer, Buffer[], ArrayBuffer - and coerces to UTF-8 before parsing.

 Two things to get right:

-2. Signal handling. process.on('SIGTERM', …) to call tesseron.disconnect() before exit gives the gateway a clean close (code 1001) and stops the agent from seeing abrupt tool failures.
+2. Signal handling. process.on('SIGTERM', …) to call tesseron.disconnect() before exit cleans up the manifest and gives the gateway a clean close (code 1001 on WS, normal 'close' on UDS) so the agent doesn't see abrupt tool failures.

 Server handlers get the same ActionContext as browser handlers.
-There are two differences worth being aware of:
+Two differences to know:

 • ctx.client.origin - fabricated.
 Typically the string "node:<app.id>" or similar.
 Don't use it for auth.